maryambg/maryambg.github.io/about.md

 # Some information about me!

-I am studying for a bachelor's degree in computer engineering at Sajjad University of Technology in Mashhad, Iran
+I am studying for a bachelor's degree in computer engineering at Sajjad University of Technology in Mashhad, Iran.

 ### Contact me